 Giving up smoking can be very tough, but it is worth it for both you and your baby.
 You have the best chance of succeeding by getting help from professionals.
 Speak to your midwife or health visitor, or go directly to your local stop smoking service.
-They will have seen many smoking, pregnant women, and are there to help.
-For advice and support call SmokeFree on 0800 022 4332 or visit www.nhs.uk/smokefree
+They will have seen many smoking pregnant women and are there to help.

-What are e-cigarettes and are they safe for my baby?
+What are vapes (also known as e-cigarettes) and are they safe for my baby?

-There is currently no research on e cigarettes and SIDS but using an e cigarettes seems to be much safer than smoking.
-Giving up completely is the best option, but if you do choose to use an e cigarette continue to keep your baby away from e cigarettes and their vapour.
+There is currently no research on vaping and SIDS.
+Giving up completely is the best option, but if you do choose to use a vape, continue to keep your baby away from vapes and their vapour.
 Talk to your local stop smoking service for the best advice.